lishuya17/PocketAnchorData/README.md

 The training code for this paper can be found at https://github.com/tiantz17/PocketAnchor.

 Note: for just reproducing the results in the paper, there is no need for running the data processing steps, as it may take several days.
-The processed datasets used in our paper will be provided at https://github.com/tiantz17/PocketAnchor very soon.
+The processed datasets used in our paper are provided at https://github.com/tiantz17/PocketAnchor/.

 ### For data processing: